Medical claim processing – a complete guide

 Explanation of benefits

 The insurance company must provide an explanation of benefits (EOB) to show the insurance coverage breakdown.
-This statement means that the medical claim has been processed.
+This statement means that the medical claims have been processed.

 It should show how much they paid and the patient’s possible out-of-pocket expenses.
 But remember that EOB is not the bill.
 The patient must review the EOB thoroughly to ensure that it matches the services received.